LEGENDS OF AMERICA

 Furious at this development, Dolan attempted to goad Tunstall into a gunfight.
 However, Tunstall refused to use violence himself but soon recruited Billy the Kid, officially, as a "cattle guard.”

-Billy the Kid was deeply affected by the murder, claiming that Tunstall was one of the only men that treated him like he was "free-born and white."
-At Tunstall's funeral Billy swore: "I'll get every son-of-a-bitch who helped kill John if it's the last thing I do."
+Billy the Kid was deeply affected by the murder, claiming that Tunstall was one of the only men that treated him like he was “free-born and white.”
+After Tunstall’s funeral, Billy swore: “I’ll get every son-of-a-bitch who helped kill John if it’s the last thing I do.”

 On March 6, 1878, the Regulators tracked Morton in the countryside near the Rio Peñasco.
-After a five mile running gunfight, Morton surrendered on the condition that his fellow deputy sheriff, Frank Baker, would be returned alive to Lincoln.
-However, on the third day of the journey back to Lincoln, on March 9th, Billy and another Regulator killed the prisoners, along with one of their fellow Regulators that had tried to stop them.
+After a five-mile running gunfight, Morton surrendered on the condition that his fellow deputy sheriff, Frank Baker, would be returned alive to Lincoln.
+However, on the third day of the journey back to Lincoln, March 9th, Billy and another Regulator killed the prisoners, along with one of the fellow Regulators that had tried to stop them.

 Three weeks later Billy and several other Regulators holed up in Tunstall's store while Sheriff William Brady was searching for the killers of his deputies.
 They ambushed the sheriff and his men on April 1, 1878, killing Sheriff Brady and mortally wounding one of his deputies.